-In 2015, Ashley completed SRC’s Masters of Science programme, and now holds a MSc in Sustainability from Stockholm University.
+In 2015, Perl completed SRC’s Master of Science programme.
 Her thesis work, supervised by Tim Daw (SRC) and Heather Koldewey (Zoological Society of London), explored if community natural resource management systems are able to recover after a shock.
 She used a case of a 7.2-magnitude earthquake that impacted seven fishing villages with community-based marine protected areas in Bohol, Philippines.

-Ashley holds Bachelor of Arts (Hons.) in Psychology, a minor in Biology, and Certificate in Writing from the University of Western Ontario (2012).
-Her thesis (2011) and subsequent research assistant work (2012), supervised by Jessica Grahn, studied differences in human rhythmic abilities.
+Perl holds Bachelor of Arts, Honors Sepcialization in Psychology, a minor in Biology, and Certificate in Writing from the University of Western Ontario (2012).
+Her thesis (2011) and subsequent research assistant work (2012) studied differences in human rhythmic abilities.
 She also completed two Ontario Universities Program in Field Biology courses studying: the invasive lionfish species’ impact on a reef system in Eleuthera, Bahamas (2011); and intertidal zone species in St. Andrews, Canada (2012).

-From 2012-2013, Ashley worked as an assistant English teacher at Nanyo High School in Kizugawa-shi, Kyoto with the Japanese Exchange and Teaching (JET) programme.
+From 2012-2013, Perl worked as an Assistant English Teacher at Nanyo High School in Kizugawa-shi, Kyoto with the Japanese Exchange and Teaching (JET) programme.